-Revolving Obligations Bank State Street Public Lending Corporation Bank of the West Principal Amount \$100,000,000 $$50,000,000^2$ Expiration Date November 20, 2020 November 20, 2020
+Revolving Obligations Bank State Street Public Lending Corporation Bank of the West Principal Amount $$100,000,000^{1}$ $$50,000,000^2$ Expiration Date November 20, $2020^3$ November 20, 2020

-&lt;sup>1 As of September 1, 2017, \$15,212,743.45 aggregate principal amount of State Street Measure R Revolving Obligations were outstanding.
+As of March 1, 2018, \$15,212,743.45 aggregate principal amount of State Street Measure R Revolving Obligations were outstanding.

-In addition to the Measure R Subordinate Revolving Obligations, LACMTA entered into a bond purchase agreement dated November 23, 2015 with RBC Capital Markets LLC (the "Measure R Series C Underwriter") to sell, from time to time, up to \$150 million aggregate principal amount of its Subordinate Measure R Sales Tax Revenue Drawdown Bonds, Subseries C-1 (Tax-Exempt) and Subseries C-2 (Taxable) (the "Measure R Subordinate Series C Bonds," and together with the Measure R Subordinate Revolving Obligations, the "Measure R Subordinate Obligations") to the Measure R Series C Underwriter.
-The Measure R Series C Underwriter in turn sells the Measure R Subordinate Series C Bonds to RBC Municipal Products, LLC.
+In addition to the Measure R Subordinate Revolving Obligations, LACMTA entered into a bond purchase agreement dated November 23, 2015 with RBC Capital Markets LLC (the "Series C Measure R Underwriter") to sell, from time to time, up to \$150,000,000 aggregate principal amount of its Subordinate Measure R Sales Tax Revenue Drawdown Bonds, Subseries C-1 (Tax-Exempt) and Subseries C-2 (Taxable) (the "Measure R Subordinate Series C Bonds," and together with the Measure R Subordinate Revolving Obligations, the "Measure R Subordinate Obligations") to the Series C Measure R Underwriter.
+The Series C Measure R Underwriter in turn sells the Measure R Subordinate Series C Bonds to RBC Municipal Products, LLC.
 The Measure R Subordinate Series C Bonds are payable from Measure R Sales Tax revenues on a subordinate basis to the Measure R Senior Bonds, on a parity basis with the Measure R Subordinate Revolving Obligations, and on a senior basis to the TIFIA Loans.
-As of September 1, 2017, LACMTA had \$210,000 aggregate principal amount of Measure R Subordinate Series C Bonds outstanding.
+As of March 1, 2018, LACMTA had \$210,000 aggregate principal amount of Measure R Subordinate Series C Bonds outstanding.
 The Measure R Subordinate Series C Bonds bear interest at variable rates.
-Except as otherwise provided in the Third Supplemental Subordinate Trust Agreement, dated as of November 1, 2015, by and between LACMTA and U.S. Bank National Association, as trustee, and the Bondholder's Agreement, dated as of November 1, 2015, by and between LACMTA and RBC Municipal Products, LLC, the principal of all Measure R Subordinate Series C Bonds outstanding are due and payable on November 20, 2020.
+Except as otherwise provided in the Third Supplemental Subordinate Trust Agreement, dated as of November 1, 2015, by and between LACMTA and U.S. Bank National Association, as trustee, and the Bondholder's Agreement, dated as of November 1, 2015, by and between LACMTA and RBC Municipal Products,